All Posts Engineering

 So we built OpenAstra.

-OpenAstra is a self-hosted, open-source agent runtime.
-It's MIT licensed, runs on Node 20+, and ships with the production infrastructure we engineered to solve these problems internally.
-We're releasing it because the problems it solves aren't unique to us — every engineering team building serious agentic systems runs into the same gaps.
+OpenAstra is a self hosted agent runtime.
+It runs on Node 20+ and ships with the production infrastructure we engineered to solve these problems internally.
+The problems it solves aren't unique to us.
+Every engineering team building serious agentic systems runs into the same gaps.

 The Problem We Were Actually Solving